Home

 • Wearing shorts with shaved legs

-When I went out as a woman, I faced problems like:
+When I went out as a woman, I also faced serious problems and risks from:

-• Did I have visible facial hair or a shaving rash?
+• Visible facial hair or a shaving rash

 • Passing a security check in the female queue